 When you think of Bologna, you immediately bring to mind its cultural vocation, closely linked to the city’s university and museums, as well as its incomparable food tradition and the related culinary delicacies famous worldwide.
-However, you may not be aware of an interesting hidden side: gently resting between the flatlands and the hills, Bologna also boasts a green soul, made of parks, viewpoints and open-air trails for you to unveil.
+However, you may not be aware of an interesting hidden side: gently resting between the flatlands and the hills, Bologna also boasts a green soul, made of parks, viewpoints and open-air trails for you to discover.

 This itinerary cannot but start from the queen of all city hikes: the ascent to the Sanctuary of San Luca.